![]() |

 Judge Appointments and the Collegium System

-The heart of the Collegium system lay down in the process of appointing judges.
-Unlike other systems where executive or legislative branches playing a major role or direct role, the Collegium system are independent to make own decision without any outside interference.
+Unlike other systems where executive or legislative branches play a major role or direct role, the Collegium system is independent to make its own decision without any outside interference.

 However, the process has faced criticism which has been given below:-